Planned Parenthood of the Heartland’s history would not be complete without first mentioning the pioneering efforts of Margaret Sanger.

 In 1916, two years after coining the term “birth control,” Sanger began a revolution in a Brooklyn storefront.
 She opened America’s first birth control clinic, laying the groundwork for what is now Planned Parenthood Federation of America.
 She was then jailed for 30 days for breaking the “Comstock Law,” which forbade the discussion and dissemination of birth control.

 Today we celebrate her accomplishments, her pioneering work and her ideas.
-Margaret Sanger’s vision has inspired the availability of reproductive health care for women in Iowa, Nebraska, Arkansas and Oklahoma, and across the nation.
+Margaret Sanger’s vision has inspired the availability of reproductive health care for women in Iowa and Nebraska, and across the nation.

 1934 Iowa’s first three family planning organizations start in three areas of the state: Birth Control League of Cedar Falls, Maternal Health League of Sioux City, and Iowa Maternal Health League in Des Moines.
 Diaphragms, condoms, and contraceptive jelly are offered to “needy married women.”